elod-sipos/discord-anime-bot/README.md

 # discord anime bot
 anime bot that lists recommendations of anime & manga

-# rn will crash ur pc
+# rn will not crash ur pc